How Often Should You Water a Cactus (A Complete Guide)

 How To Save an Overwatered Cactus

 The soil will feel dry – too dry!
 And if you dig below the surface, you might find that it has shrunk away from where roots should be growing to take up their share of moisture.
-At this point, they’re basically dead.
+At this point, they’re dead.

 The plant itself will be very dry and brittle to the touch.
 If you squeeze it, nothing comes out; no water at all!